sahaisaumya/sahaisaumya.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

-I am a doctoral student in the Department of Computer Science and Engineering at the Ohio State University.
+I am a doctoral student in the Department of Computer Science and Engineering at the [Ohio State University](https://www.osu.edu/).
 My research interests are in social computing and natural language processing.
 I'm interested in understanding interactions among people, specially in the setting of online forums.

-Previously, I was a graduate student at Cornell University and completed my undergraduate studies at Birla Intitute of Technology and Science, Pilani.
+I completed my masters at [Cornell University](https://www.cornell.edu/) and, before that was an undergraduate at [Birla Intitute of Technology and Science, Pilani](https://www.bits-pilani.ac.in/).

 ---